 Advantages of credit unions

-Credit-wise, credit unions have an 18% cap on how much interest they can charge on loans including credit cards, which distinguishes them greatly from traditional bank credit card issuers.
-Across the board, credit unions charged an average 11.76% interest rate on credit card debt; whereas commercial banks charged 13.36%.
+- Capped credit card rates: Credit unions have an 18% cap on how much interest they can charge on loans including credit cards, which distinguishes them greatly from traditional bank credit card issuers.
+Credit unions charged an average 11.82% interest rate on credit card debt; whereas commercial banks charged 13.65%.

-If you’re looking for a credit builder loan or a small personal loan you can use to improve your credit, a credit union may be more likely to work with you than a big bank.
+- Personalized loan reviews: If you’re building your credit and want to use a personal loan to establish or improve your credit score, a credit union may be more likely to work with you than a big bank.
 Members of credit unions may also be able to appeal credit decisions if they’re turned down.

-Credit unions are distinct from banks because they exist to serve their community and members.
-Instead of being owned by shareholders like banks, credit unions are owned and controlled by their members.
-And so credit unions are generally known to have better customer services than commercial banks.
-Your deposit in a credit union makes you a part of the ownership of the institution.
+- A voice and vote: Your deposit in a credit union makes you a part of the ownership of the institution.
 Interestingly, in this structure, one person’s loan may come from another’s deposit.
 It also gives you the right to vote.
-Moreover, if you are eligible for membership in a credit union, your immediate family members often may become members, too.

-If you are a member with a credit union, you have access to a national network called CO-OP, which has over 28,000 ATMs across the country and allows anyone who belongs to a credit union to access funds without a charge.
-This is more than what Chase — the bank that has the most ATMs in America — has (18,623).
+- Access to nationwide ATM networks: If you are a member with a credit union, you have access to a national network called CO-OP, which has over 28,000 ATMs across the country and allows anyone who belongs to a credit union to access funds without a charge.
+This is more than what Chase has (around 16,000).

 Disadvantages of credit unions

-As community financial institutions, credit union branch locations are limited, compared with megabanks.
+- Limited access to branches: While some credit unions work hard to offer the same conveniences as banks, their branch locations are limited compared with megabanks.
 And you won’t likely find your credit union branch when you travel to another country.

-While some fees may be lower at credit unions, that doesn’t mean you can always save money in fees with a credit union.
-For instance, Chicago-based Alliant Credit Union charges an outgoing wire transfer fee ($50 for international and $25 for domestic).
-Chase Bank, also available in Chicago, doesn’t charge an outgoing wire fee for checking account holders.
-They also can carry overdraft fees on par with traditional banks, so be sure to read the account terms carefully.
+- Fees aren’t always lower: While some fees may be lower at credit unions, that doesn’t mean you can always save money in fees with a credit union.
+For instance, Chicago-based Alliant Credit Union charges an outgoing wire transfer fee — $50 for international and $25 for domestic.
+However, Chase Bank, which is also available in Chicago, doesn’t charge an outgoing wire fee for checking account holders.